marziarivi/RadioLensfit2/README.md

 - CASACORE library for Measurement Set I/O
 - GSL library
 - MPI library (for the parallel version)

-Possibly you can modify the fixed parameters defined in the *default_params.h* file

 Edit the Makefile: